Swappertoshi/Canswap/README.md

 # Introduction
 The world of blockchain finance and collectibles is rapidly evolving, with more and more assets being tokenized and traded on various networks.
 However, one limitation of this ecosystem is the siloed nature of different blockchains, which can make it difficult for users to access and trade a wide range of assets.
 Canswap, an idea first conceptualized in 2021, is here to change that.
 Our platform enables the swapping of different cryptocurrencies across multiple blockchains, providing users with greater flexibility and freedom in managing their assets.
-Whether you're looking to trade a popular ERC-20 token for a newer Binance Smart Chain asset or swap an NFT from one blockchain for another, Canswap makes it easy.
+Whether you're looking to trade a popular ERC-20 token for a newer Polygon asset or swap an NFT from one blockchain for another, Canswap makes it easy.
 With our cutting-edge multichain protocol and user-friendly interface, we're breaking down the barriers between blockchains and opening up a whole new world of possibilities for crypto enthusiasts and collectors alike.

 # Transactions
 Canswap uses a multichain protocol to execute trades across multiple blockchains simultaneously.
 This approach allows for the efficient and cost-effective swapping of different cryptocurrencies.